 New at Six Flags Fiesta Texas

-- In 2020, the park was supposed to debut Daredevil Dive Flying Machines, a spinning ride that sends passengers flipping upside down in cars that look like old-timey prop planes.
-Because of the COVID-19 pandemic, it did not open.
-It is likely that it will debut in 2021 instead.
+- In 2021, the park debuted Daredevil Dive Flying Machines, a spinning ride that sends passengers flipping upside down in cars that look like old-timey prop planes.
+At about fifty feet , it is the tallest ride of its kind in the world.
+The flat ride was supposed to open in 2020, but was delayed because of the COVID-19 pandemic.

 - For the 2019 season, Fiesta Texas introduced Joker Carnival of Chaos.
 At 170 feet, it is one of the world’s tallest pendulum rides.